Hi, I'm Radu!

 Logic

-TasksRegarding the actual tasks, the roam task selects a random position on the map for the entity's movement.
-Similarly, the chase player task directs the entity towards the player's location instead of a random one.The kill player task serves to trigger the "kill player" event from the main entity blueprint, which utilizes a sphere trace to inflict damage upon any intersecting actors.
-Within the first-person character blueprint, the "anydamage" event is used to respond to the sphere cast damage, playing a sound and displaying the jumpscare widget before restarting the level.
-To ensure this sequence occurs only once, we implement the "wasKilled" variable.
-This variable prevents the repetition of events between the triggering of the event and the level restart, allowing for necessary delays and animations to unfold without the event being activated multiple times.
+TasksRegarding the actual tasks, the roam task selects a random map position for entity movement, while the chase player task directs it toward the player's location.The kill player task triggers the "kill player" event in the main entity blueprint, using a sphere trace to inflict damage.
+Upon damage detection in the “anydamage” event from the first-person character blueprint, a sound plays, a jumpscare widget appears, and the level restarts.
+To ensure this sequence occurs only once, the "wasKilled" variable is used, ensuring smooth animations and delays without multiple activations.

 First Person Character